 Carolyn Chen received her doctorate in Sociology from UC Berkeley in 2002.
 Prior to teaching at Berkeley, she was Associate Professor of Sociology and Asian American Studies at Northwestern University, where she served as Director of the Asian American Studies Program.
 Professor Chen’s research focuses on two areas: work and religion in contemporary America, and religion, race, and ethnicity, especially among Asian Americans.
-She is author of the book Getting Saved in America: Taiwanese Immigration and Religious Experience (Princeton 2008) and co-editor of Sustaining Faith Traditions: Race, Ethnicity and Religion among the Latino and Asian-American Second Generation (NYU 2012).
-She is currently working on a book that examines the usage of Asian spiritual practices in Silicon Valley (Princeton 2022), is coming out this spring.
+She is author of Getting Saved in America: Taiwanese Immigration and Religious Experience (Princeton 2008) and co-editor of Sustaining Faith Traditions: Race, Ethnicity and Religion among the Latino and Asian-American Second Generation (NYU 2012).
+Her new book, Work Pray Code: When Work Becomes Religion in Silicon Valley (Princeton 2022), is coming out this spring.

 Race, Ethnicity, and Religion

 Religions in Asian America

 Contemporary Issues in Asian American Communities

 Children of Immigrants